class6x

 Setup

-Install Chrome extension, sign in with Google
+Install the Chrome or Edge extension; sign in with Google, Email or ClassLink

 Works offline